xlwings/xlwings/docs/remote_interpreter.rst

         # Pass the following back as the response
         return book.json()

-* For Desktop Excel, you can run the web server locally and call the respective function from VBA right away (given that you have the add-in installed).
+* For Desktop Excel, you can run the web server locally and call the respective function
+    * from VBA (requires the add-in installed) or
+    * from Office Scripts
 * For the cloud-based spreadsheets, you have to run this on a web server that can be reached from Google Sheets or Excel on the web, and you have to paste the xlwings JavaScript module into the respective editor.
 How this all works, will be shown in detail under :ref:`Cloud-based development with Gitpod`.

 The next section shows you how you can play around with the xlwings Server on your local desktop before we'll dive into developing against the cloud-based spreadsheets.